Cheeky-Owl/Entropy/README.md

 Resource files can also define styling, these styles work off triggers and setters.

--Setters apply values to properties.
+ - Setters apply values to properties.

--Triggers listen for conditions or changes in properties or events.
+ - Triggers listen for conditions or changes in properties or events.

 ~~~xml